opensafely-core/backend-server/playbook.md

 To remove a level 4 file, you can just delete the file from the correct `/srv/medium_privacy/workspaces/$WORKSPACE` directory.

-#### Removing a Level 4 file from TPP

-Medium privacy outputs are copied from L3 to L4 every five minutes by a sync script controlled by TPP. *Note: this sync script is unidirectional, so any changes to L4 are not reflected back to the source files in the VM.*

-Once you have removed the file from `/srv/medium_privacy` as per above, you then need to:

-1. Login to L4 (after deleting the file from L3)
-2. Browse to `D:\Level4Files\workspaces\$WORKSPACE`
-3. Permanently delete the file (using SHIFT+DEL or by emptying the recycle bin after deleting normally).

 ## Start up and Shutdown